Hotel Front Desk Agent

 I’ve been bitten twice by what I’m positive were bedbugs, but the hotel wrote me letters saying they’d inspected the room and found nothing.
 Is it just standard practice to say that, even when they DO find an infestation?

-Asked by lormon3 over 11 years ago
+Asked by lormon3 about 12 years ago

 I wouldn't think it's standard practice to lie to you.
 Bed bugs as you know can seriously impact the reputation, rating, profitability, and overall health of a hotel, so good management takes them very seriously.
 They aren't difficult to treat, however they are persistent and take time.
 What likely happened when you received the letter is you had some persistent bed bugs and you also had a manager inspecting who wasn't properly trained in how to look for the signs of bed bugs.
 Most good hotel chains will require professional training for all of their management in how to do this and already have the exterminator on call for if bed bugs be detected.
 At the end of the day, the hotel should take your word for it and offer to seal your bags, move you to another room, while they spray your current room.